 - The water vapor (6.7 ) channel contains wavelengths at which water vapor absorption is fairly strong, and so it records radiation emitted from the middle troposphere but not below because there is always enough water vapor to absorb irradiance emitted by Earth's surface or the water vapor near Earth's surface.
 Because the distribution of water vapor is highly variable in time, horizontal position, and vertical position, satellites detect radiance originating from different depths in the atmosphere at different times and places.
 Basically, with a knowledge of temperature profiles and recorded radiances across the water vapor channel, the optical depths that result from water vapor can be retrieved and the relative humidities determined.

 As I said earlier, by observing the CO2 radiance at different wavelengths, the satellite can be sampling CO2 radiance from different altitudes (see figure below).
 The top panel is the radiance from 12 to 18 centered on the strong 15 CO2 absorption band.
 Look at the wavelengths marked 1 through 4.
-The bottom left panel in the figure shows the absorptivity as a function of altitude at these four wavelengths.
-Note that for the most strongly absorbed wavelength, 1, the radiance of all the CO2 and H2O below a pressure of 100 hPa is completely absorbed.
-The panel on the lower right shows the fraction of radiance that comes from each altitude.
+The bottom left panel in the figure shows the absorptivity from the top of the atmosphere to a given pressure level as a function of pressure level at these four wavelengths.
+Note that for the most strongly absorbed wavelength, 1, the radiance of all the CO2 and H2O below a pressure level of about 150 hPa is completely absorbed.
+Thus, very little of the radiation received by the satellite comes from below this pressure level.
+On the other hand, very little of the radiance received from the satellite comes from above the 0.1 hPa pressure level because the absorptivity (and hence emissivity) there is zero.
+Thus, the radiance reaching space must primarily come from between the 150 and 0.1 hPa pressure levels.
+The panel on the lower right shows the relative contribution of each pressure level to the radiance that reaches space.
 For wavelength 1, we see that almost all radiance comes from the stratosphere.

 Discussion Activity: Greenhouse Gases and Climate Change